Byahye800/Devops-Learning-Linux/Bash-scripting/readme.md

 \- Work confidently across AWS, Docker, Kubernetes, and Linux, all of which rely heavily on shell scripting behind the scenes.

-Learning Bash early gives you a huge advantage — it builds confidence, sharpens your thinking, and makes every other DevOps tool feel more approachable.
+Learning Bash early gives you a huge advantage, it builds confidence, sharpens your thinking, and makes every other DevOps tool feel more approachable.

 It’s a small skill with a big impact, and this folder is where that journey begins.